garrandall/popular-music-data/tracks/let-go-sharon-bryant.md

 For that special guy
 I can call my own
 I never realized love could
-Be so hard to find, ooh
+Be so hard to find, oh

 I need a lover
 A lover with a steady hand